by Susan Flantzer © Unofficial Royalty 2016

 During World War I in 1917, when British royals were anglicizing names and titles, Adolphus became the Marquess of Cambridge and Alexander became the Earl of Athlone.
 Both Adolphus and Alexander adopted the surname Cambridge.

-In the midst of the wedding preparations, Eddy developed a high fever on January 7, 1892.
+Amid the wedding preparations, Eddy developed a high fever on January 7, 1892.
 Two days later, his lungs became inflamed and pneumonia was diagnosed.
 On the morning of January 14, 1892, Eddy died, surrounded by his parents, the Prince and Princess of Wales, his brother George, his sisters Louise, Victoria, and Maud, his fiancée May, and her mother the Duchess of Teck.
-Eddy’s funeral was held at St. George’s Chapel, Windsor and he is buried in the Albert Memorial Chapel, Windsor.
+Eddy’s funeral was held at St. George’s Chapel, Windsor where he is buried in the Albert Memorial Chapel.
 May’s wedding bouquet of orange blossoms lay on his coffin.

 After the death of Prince Eddy, May and Eddy’s brother George, who had replaced his brother as the second in the line of succession to the throne, spent much time together.
 As time passed and their common grief eased, there was hope that a marriage might take place between them.
 George proposed to May on April 29, 1893.
 The engagement was announced on May 3, 1893, with the blessing of Queen Victoria.
 May and George were married on July 6, 1893, at the Chapel Royal, St. James’ Palace in London.